This article explains how to easily add music to your YouTube videos on the YouTube platform.

-You can add music to videos for YouTube as well.
+You can add music to videos on YouTube as well.
 The first way to do it is by using the YouTube editor on the desktop website.
 They have a pretty good collection of royalty-free music as well.
 The second way is using software like FilmForth, which provides an all-around audio option for carefully adding music to your YouTube videos.

 A YouTube moto vlogger is looking to add music to his latest moto vlog.
 We will help him do that using both methods, and you can learn along the way.
+But before we start, we must understand YouTube’s music policy to avoid some risks.

 With their recent update, adding music from the mobile app is no longer an option.
 You can use the desktop website to do it instead.
 Head to the desktop website of YouTube, and sign in to your Google beforehand.
 Access their music library with over a thousand music files available for adding to YouTube videos.